KezMill/edition_test_km/paratext/docs/0-beginner-guide.md

 **Visibility**: It’s up to you.
 Either way, people will not be able to make changes without your approval.

-> <u>**Private**</u>: Many people prefer to keep their repository private until the release is ready.
+> **Private**: Many people prefer to keep their repository private until the release is ready.
 If the repository is private, only the members you add will be able to see that it exists.
 To learn more about adding members, see <span style="color: #265095;">[inviting collaborators to a personal repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/repository-access-and-collaboration/inviting-collaborators-to-a-personal-repository)</span> in GitHub’s documentation.

-> <u>**Public**</u>: To publish your edition with GitHub Pages, your visibility settings <u>**must**</u> be set to Public, which can be changed at any time.
-Refer to <span style="color: #265095;">Step 7</span> for instructions on updating visibility settings at a later time.
+> **Public**: To publish your edition with GitHub Pages, your visibility settings **<u>must</u>** be set to Public, which can be changed at any time.
+Refer to <span style="color: #265095;">[Step 5](#step-5-publish-your-edition-site)</span> for instructions on updating visibility settings at a later time.

 ![privacy](https://)